VolvoGroup/dymoval/docs/source/integration.rst

 can be integrated in the codebase or not.

-Very often, the process of developing models goes along the same line: you typically have a Version Control System (VCS) that track your model changes...
+Very often, the process of developing models goes along the same line: you typically have a Version Control System (VCS) to track your model changes...

-... but there are no automated mechanism that test your model.
+... but there are no automated mechanisms that test your model.
 Checking that *"everything still works"* is typically done manually and if your changes cane be integrated or not is at reviewer discretion.
 Not robust, nor democratic.